-If the peripherals put the name and ASHA service data types in the same frame type (ADV or SCAN RESP), then the two data types should appear in the same frame.
+If the peripherals put the name and ASHA service data types in the same frame type (ADV or SCAN RESP), then the two data types ("Complete Local Name" and "Service Data for ASHA service") shall appear in the same frame.
 This lets the mobile device scanner get both data in the same scan result.

 During the initial pairing, it is important that the peripherals advertise at a rate fast enough to let the mobile device quickly discover the peripherals and bond to them.

 To work with Bluetooth on Android mobile devices, peripheral devices are responsible for ensuring that they are synchronized.
 The playback on the left and right peripheral devices needs to be synchronized in time.
 Both peripheral devices must play back audio samples from the source at the same time.